glencbz/notes/02-js-jquery/js-control-flow/02boolean.md

 ### Identity Operator (recommended)

 The identity operator aka triple quotes (`===`) works exactly like the equality operator (`==`) except it is a strict comparison operator.
-It does not convert types so it is more predictable and therefore the prefered method for comparision.
+It does not convert types so it is more predictable and therefore the preferred method for comparison.

 ```js
 3 === 3